dart-lang/pana/lib/src/api_analysis/README.md

 - The package is not marked as discontinued.
 - There is at least one non-retracted version of the package.

-`package_number` specifies the number of eligible packages to *analyse*.
+`<package-number>` specifies the number of eligible packages to *analyse*.

-If the number of packages provided by https://pub.dev/api/package-name-completion-data is greater than or equal to `package_number`, the first `package_number` eligible packages from this list are *analysed*.
+If the number of packages provided by https://pub.dev/api/package-name-completion-data is greater than or equal to `<package-number>`, the first `<package-number>` eligible packages from this list are *analysed*.

-Otherwise, the first `package_number` eligible packages from https://pub.dev/api/package-names are *analysed*.
-If `package_number` is strictly greater than the number of eligible packages from this list, all the eligible packages from the list are *analysed*.
+Otherwise, the first `<package-number>` eligible packages from https://pub.dev/api/package-names are *analysed*.
+If `<package-number>` is strictly greater than the number of eligible packages from this list, all the eligible packages from the list are *analysed*.

-*Analysis* consists of `process_number` concurrent child processes of the `lbcanalysis` command running in parallel.
-The standard output and standard error streams produced by these processes are saved as text files in the `log_path` directory.
-If a package takes over 10 minutes to analyse, the `lbcanalysis` process is killed.
+*Analysis* consists of `<process-number>` concurrent child processes of the `lower-bounds` command running in parallel.
+The standard output and standard error streams produced by these processes are saved as text files in the `<log-path>` directory.
+If a package takes over 10 minutes to analyse, the `lower-bounds` process is killed.

-`cache_path` must point to a directory where http requests to `https://pub.dev/api/packages/PACKAGE_NAME` will be cached, (where `PACKAGE_NAME` is the name of any eligible package).
-In an effort to make the results consistent (the parent `batchlbca` process can take several hours), this cache is populated before any child `lbcanalysis` processes are started.
+`<cache-path>` must point to a directory where http requests to `https://pub.dev/api/packages/PACKAGE_NAME` will be cached, (where `PACKAGE_NAME` is the name of any eligible package).
+In an effort to make the results consistent (the parent `lower-bounds-batch` process can take several hours), this cache is populated before any child `lower-bounds` processes are started.

 ## Hacking on API analysis